 The effect of the novel coronavirus ("COVID-19") has significantly impacted the United States and the global economy.
-COVID-19 and the measures taken by many countries in response have adversely affected and could in the future materially adversely impact the Company's business, results of operations, financial condition, and stock price.
-The ongoing worldwide economic situation, including the COVID-19 outbreak, economic sanctions, the impact of inflation, interest rate increases, tax increases, taxiff increases, recession, climate regulation, cybersecurity risks, potential banking crises, the outbreak of war in Ukraine, future weakness in the credit markets, increased rates of default and bankruptcy, and significant liquidity problems for the financial services industry may impact our financial condition in a number of ways.
+COVID-19 and the measures taken by many countries in response have adversely affected and could in the future materially adversely impact the Company's business, acquisitions plans, results of operations, financial condition, and stock price.
+The ongoing worldwide economic situation, including the COVID-19 outbreak, economic sanctions, the impact of inflation, interest rate increases, tax increases, taxiff increases, recession, climate regulation, cybersecurity risks, increased risk to oil markets, potential banking crises, the outbreak of war in Ukraine, the Israel-Hamas war, future weakness in the credit markets, increased rates of default and bankruptcy, political change, and significant liquidity problems for the financial services industry may impact our financial condition in a number of ways.
 For example, our current or potential customers, or the current or potential customers of our partners or affiliates, may delay or decrease spending with us, or may not pay us, or may delay paying us for previously purchased products and services.
 Also, we, or our partners or affiliates, may have difficulties in securing additional financing.
 Additionally, due to a reduction in expected collections, the collectability of our investment in accounts receivable was impaired by \$116,430 at December 31, 2022, and on February 15, 2022, the terms of the investment were modified, resulting in an additional loss of \$41,930, see Note 3.

 Public health efforts to mitigate the impact of COVID-19 have included government actions such as travel restrictions, limitations on public gatherings, shelter-inplace orders, and mandatory closures.
-These actions are being lifted to varying degrees.
-Supply chain disruptions, inflation, interest rate increases, recession, high energy prices, and supply-demand imbalances are expected to continue in 2023.
+These actions have substantially lifted.
+Supply chain disruptions, inflation, interest rate increases, tax increases, recession, high energy prices, and supply-demand imbalances are expected to continue in 2023.
 WCI has not experienced an overall reduced demand for services initially anticipated because WCI helps lower monthly service costs paid by its client properties.
 However, WCI has been directly affected by rapid increases to direct costs of fuel, labor, and landfill usage in 2020, 2021, 2022, and 2023.
 WCI's clients may experience a delay in collecting rent from tenants, which may cause slower payments to WCI.
 WCI closely monitors customer accounts and has not experienced significant delays in the collection of accounts receivable.

 We anticipate that current cash and associated resources will be sufficient to execute our business plan for the next twelve months.
-The ultimate impact of COVID-19 impacts, the outbreak of war in Ukraine, and inflation, interest rate increases, tax increases, and a potential recession on our business, results of operations, cybersecurity, financial condition, and cash flows are dependent on future developments, including the duration of COVID-19 and the crisis in Ukraine, government responses, and the related drag on the economy, which are uncertain and cannot be predicted at this time.
+The ultimate impact of COVID-19 impacts, the outbreak of war in Ukraine, the Israel-Hamas war, and inflation, interest rate increases, tax increases, and a potential recession on our business, results of operations, cybersecurity, financial condition, and cash flows are dependent on future developments, including the political climate, COVID-19, crisis in Ukraine, Israel-Hamas war, government responses, and related drag on the economy, which are uncertain and cannot be predicted at this time.